Cancers of the Oral Mucosa

 Histologic Findings

-Microscopic examination of oral squamous cell carcinoma (OSCC) reveals nests and islands of squamous cells invading the underlying connective tissue.
+Microscopic examination of oral SCC reveals nests and islands of squamous cells invading the underlying connective tissue.
 In some of these tumor islands, there is aberrant keratinization, forming whorls of keratin within.
 The presence of aberrant keratinization is a feature of well-differentiated carcinoma.
 Occasionally, an endogenous foreign body giant cell reaction to the keratin from ruptured pearls occurs.

-Poorly differentiated OSCC consists of sheets of cells showing extreme pleomorphism, giant nuclei, and multiple and bizarre mitoses and often is difficult to distinguish from other malignancies, particularly poorly differentiated lymphoma or melanoma.
+Poorly differentiated oral SCC consists of sheets of cells showing extreme pleomorphism, giant nuclei, and multiple and bizarre mitoses and often is difficult to distinguish from other malignancies, particularly poorly differentiated lymphoma or melanoma.
 In this instance, immunocytochemical markers such as keratins, common leukocyte antigen, and melanoma-specific antibodies are indicated.

 Staging

-The 1993 American Joint Committee on Cancer tumor, node, metastasis (TNM) classification and staging of oral cancer is as follows:
+In 2018 the American Joint Committee on Cancer tumor (AJCC) upgraded the tumor, node, metastasis (TNM) classification and staging of oral cancer as follows[33, 34] :

 Classification